 He looked up, as if considering.
 "And yet, unlike all those other texts, there is certain truth to this one."

 "The Ascension of Mankind."
 Sayla quoted, looking at the book with certain familiarity.
-"As humanity journeys further into the void of space, their latent spiritual power, free from the influence of their homeworlds, will blossom in order to adapt to the failing light."
+"As humanity journeys further into the void of space, their latent spiritual power, free from the influence of gravity, will blossom and transcend."

 The priest again smiled.
 "Indeed."

 Sayla felt a certain weight to those words, as written by the great Emperor Gwadan long ago.
 However, she retained a skeptical front.
 "You believe such a claim?"

 The priest smiled.
 "I believe that there are events in motion that are beyond human understanding." he replied, just as a familiar wave of pressure emanated from his form.
 "Events that even those who foresaw and wrote prophecy could not comprehend."

 Sayla closed her eyes and lightly smiled at that.
 "Except there was one thing that they understood...
 One thing that Emperor Gwadan and his family understood..."

 She then opened her eyes again, they projected power.
 "That our coming would mark humanity's next stage of evolution," she exclaimed.
 "Perhaps even its final stage."

 The priest again nodded.
 "As Man gradually rises to the Realm of God."

 Suddenly a surge of energy rushed into Sayla's mind, causing her turn away with visible shock.
 In her mind's eye, she could see the image of cloaked Zeon ships moving through warp, while the profile of their commander, a tall, bald headed man with a goatee, wearing a uniform with Admiral markings, instilled itself upon her consciousness.
 From that, it wasn't long before her memory became active and recalled everything she knew about that man.